Improving Uncertainty Quantification of Variance Networks by Tree-Structured Learning: Visualization and Interpretation

 \subsection{Uncertainty Heterogeneity across Leaf Regions}

-On each dataset, after learning an USNRT (under one specific training/testing split), we compute the leaf region-specific residuals' variance using all $\left( \mathbf{y}(i)-\hat{f}_m(\mathbf{X}(i)) \right)^2$ when $\mathbf{X}(i)\in\mathcal{R}_m$.
-After obtaining the variances, we then compute the standard deviations and plot them as scattering points in Figure \ref{Uncertainty_difference}.
-Each marker corresponds to one dataset.
-We can see that in many cases, those standard deviations of leaf regions in one dataset are significantly different or heterogeneous, sometimes spreading from 0 to 1.
-This indicates that separate leaf regions have distinct uncertainty natures.
-Some exceptive datasets include Real-time, Industry, GPU, and Wave.
-This partially reveals the reason of USNRT's success and the difficulty of quantifying uncertainty using one model for the whole feature space.
+At last, after learning an USNRT (under one specific training/testing split) on each dataset, we compute the leaf region-specific residuals' variance using all $\left( \mathbf{y}(i)-\hat{f}_m(\mathbf{X}(i)) \right)^2$ when $\mathbf{X}(i)\in\mathcal{R}_m$ and denote the standard deviation as $\hat{\sigma}^{\text{res}}_m$.
+After obtaining the variances, we then plot the standard deviations as scattering points in Fig. \ref{Uncertainty_difference}.
+Each type of marker corresponds to one dataset.
+We can see that in many cases, those standard deviations of leaf regions in one dataset are significantly different or heterogeneous, sometimes spreading from 0 to 1.4.
+This indicates that separate leaf regions have highly distinct uncertainty levels/natures.
+This partially reveals the reason for USNRT's success and the difficulty of quantifying uncertainty using one model for the whole feature space.
 USNRT treats the leaf regions separately after obtaining those leaf regions by tree-structured learning.
-We can also conclude that the uncertainty heterogeneity widely exists in real-world data.